adrianaovalle/sqlalchemy-challenge/README.md

 ![Figure](Images/Image2.png)

-The plot below present the ranges of temperatures between the dates of 2017-07010 and 2017-07-26.
+The plot below presents the ranges of temperatures between the dates of 2017-07-10 and 2017-07-26.

 ![Figure](Images/Image3.png)

-The plot below presents the daily normals for the dates between 2017-07010 and 2017-07-26.
+The plot below presents the daily normals for the dates between 2017-07-10 and 2017-07-26.

 ![Figure](Images/Image4.png)